 How common are reactions to food?

-Symptoms of an allergic reaction can include:
+Symptoms of food allergy due to an IgE allergic reaction include:

 - Atopic eczema (classical eczema) that is seen in allergy-prone (atopic) families - often those with hay fever and asthma too.